zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_WITH_UPF_EBPF.md

   upf:
   support_features:
     enable_bpf_datapath: yes    # If "on": BPF is used as datapath else simpleswitch is used, DEFAULT= off
-    enable_snat: no             # If "on": Source natting is done for UE, DEFAULT= off
   remote_n6_gw: oai-ext-dn
   ```